 An artgum eraser, or Mr. Clean Magic eraser should work.

 I have this journal which has very thin papers and I did a mistake while writing the sentence.
 So how do I remove the ink?
-I used a ball point pen.
-I don't want the page to get dirty since it's a school assignment.

 This is going to be a huge challenge and probably near impossible to make it disappear without affecting your thin paper.
 Try dabbing diluted acetone very very gently with a cotton ball.
 I used this method on thick card stock before.
 It lifted the ink but you could tell something had "happened"